Cambourne: History

 Cambourne was initially going to be named Monkfield after the name of the original farm, which is commemorated by a Monkfield Lane in Great Cambourne and the village pub, The Monkfield Arms.
 However, the name of the community was eventually created from the names of Cambridge, the nearest city, and Bourn, a nearby village.

-The South Cambridgeshire (Parishes) Order 2004 created the new civil parish of Cambourne from 1 April 2004 and changed the boundaries of the Bourn parish.
+The South Cambridgeshire (Parishes) Order 2004 created the new civil parish of Cambourne from 1 April 2004, and changed the boundaries of the Bourn parish.
+In March 2019 the parish council declared the parish to be a town, allowing the council to adopt the name Cambourne Town Council.

 Amenities

 Some facilities were built in Cambourne as part of the initial development.
-These included a Morrisons supermarket and petrol station, a medical practice, a dentist, a veterinary practice, allotments, a pub, The Monkfield Arms, owned by Pathfinder Pubs and a hotel, The Cambridge Belfry, run by DoubleTree by Hilton.
+These included a Morrisons supermarket and petrol station, a medical practice, a dentist, a veterinary practice, allotments, a pub and a hotel.